 Khan found it not only incredibly tedious but also challenging to share a clear vision across multiple channels and team members — especially when things were moving fast, which they inevitably were.
 With iPad Air, Khan is able to adopt an entirely new approach that enables him to save precious time and share his input more simply and cohesively.
 Khan can set up a shared photo stream and invite his team to view photos and videos in a single, organised album.
 His colleagues can add comments and their own content.
 This way, everyone can receive updates instantaneously and get on the same page more quickly.

-The slim, lightweight design of iPad Air allows Khan to maneuver easily around his performers to capture the subtleties of the dance better than he could with a traditional camera, lens, and tripod.
-Then he uses the SloPro app on iPad to slow down each frame and analyze movements more carefully.
+The slim, lightweight design of iPad Air allows Khan to manoeuvre easily around his performers to capture the subtleties of the dance better than he could with a traditional camera, lens and tripod.
+Then he uses the SloPro app on iPad to slow down each frame and analyse movements more carefully.
 Instead of watching the footage at home on videotape and

 meeting with his dancers the next day, Khan gathers them around for in-depth, on-the-spot feedback.
 “Watching my dancing slowed down on the iPad lets me see what Feroz is seeing, and I can understand better what he wants changed,” says principal dancer Heena Panchal.
 “It’s so much easier for me to adjust my movements this way.”